JRMeyer/jrmeyer.github.io/_posts/2016-09-12-Using-built-GMM-model-Kaldi.markdown

 ### Trained GMM-HMM + Feature Vectors --> Lattice

-Now that we have feature vectors from our new audio in the appropriate shape, we can use our acoustic model and decoding graph to generate lattices of hypothesized transcriptions.
+Now that we have feature vectors from our new audio in the appropriate shape, we can use our GMM acoustic model and decoding graph to generate lattices of hypothesized transcriptions.
 This program takes as input (1) our word-to-symbol table, (2) a trained acoustic model, (3) a compiled decoding graph, and (4) the features from our new audio, and we are returned (1) a file of lattices.

 {% highlight bash %}
 gmm-latgen-faster \